Police investigating after one man shot, seriously injured in South Delridge

-Seattle police are investigating after a man was shot in South Delridge Monday afternoon, according to a tweet from the department.
+Seattle police are investigating after a man was shot in the back outside of a South Delridge market Monday afternoon, according to a statement from the department.

-The victim, who is around 30 years old, was being taken to Harborview Medical Center in serious condition, said Seattle Fire Department spokeswoman Kristin Tinsley.
+The victim, who is around 30 years old, was taken to Harborview Medical Center in serious condition, said Seattle Fire Department spokeswoman Kristin Tinsley.

-The man was shot in the 9400 block of 16th Avenue Southwest, and there were no other victims, according to police.
+Police responded to calls that a man had been shot in the 9400 block of 16th Avenue Southwest shortly after 3 p.m., according to police.
+Witnesses told officers they saw a car speed away from the scene, but officers are still developing a vehicle description, according to police.

+There were no other victims, according to police.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.